Eliana Bórmida: Career

-Bórmida's works are based on an integrative conceptualization of architecture and context, understood as a natural and cultural landscape, which seeks to give architecture a transcendent support and projection, to contribute to regional identity.
-Her experience comes from professional practice and also from university teaching and research.
-She has been a Professor Emeritus at the University of Mendoza since 2011, where she was Associate Professor of History of Architecture and Urban Planning from 1973 to 2005 and founder and director of the Institute of Architectural and Urban Culture.
-Alberto Nicolini worked with her to consolidate the institute, which was something exceptional in a private university.
+Bórmida has been a Professor Emeritus at the University of Mendoza since 2011, where she was Associate Professor of History of Architecture and Urban Planning from 1973 to 2005 and founder and director of the Institute of Architectural and Urban Culture.
+Alberto Nicolini worked with her to consolidate the institute.
 There she developed themes of cultural heritage and Andean regional identity and initiated a line of research on Cultural Heritage of Wine in Mendoza.
 She was called on by the Regional Government of Andalusia to edit, together with Graciela Moretti, an architectural guide for Mendoza.
+At the University of Mendoza, she was director of the ICAU from 1992 to 2005.